 Looking for a holiday gift for the musician in your family?
 Look no further!
-The SBHGG is back to help you filter the noise and get the most band for your buck, in exchange you only have to sit through a few more terrible puns.
+Updated for 2024, the SBHGG is back to help you filter the noise and get the most band for your buck, in exchange you only have to sit through a few more terrible puns.
 Shopping for instruments can be daunting, not only are they expensive but finding the right fit can be quite personal.
 This is why it’s always best to shop local and try things out in person when you can.
 If you’re looking to maximize the element of surprise, there are of course some go-to items we recommend; things we use ourselves, things our students have had success with, and things we feel are the right combination of price and quality.

 Outside of upgrading their main instrument, there are tons of accessories that can expand your favorite musician's palette.
 Sometimes, the right 'piece of kit,' as they say across the pond, can inspire new interests, spur practicing, and broaden their musical horizons.
 Or, in the case of a music stand, it can just keep them from playing guitar sitting on the floor.
 Of course, the best gift of all is sharing music with the ones we love.
 PS - check out these great Squirrel Hill merchants this holiday season.